telerik/blazor-docs/knowledge-base/common-maximum-call-stack-exceeded.md

 1. Reopen Visual Studio and rebuild the app.

-You can also add a cache buster for your end users, which will have the same effect:
+You can also add a cache buster to the `telerik-blazor.js` script, which will have a similar effect for the end users, as clearing their cache:

 `<script src="_content/Telerik.UI.for.Blazor/js/telerik-blazor.js?version{{site.uiForBlazorLatestVersion}}"></script>`